-• The IBM Shared Disk Clustering Hardware Reference, Part Number 10L8816, provides general information about planning and configuring a shared-disk cluster using IBM Netfinity and PC Server products.
+• The IBM Shared Disk Clustering Hardware Reference, provides general information about planning and configuring a shared-disk cluster using IBM Netfinity and PC Server products.
 It contains illustrations, descriptions, and parts listings for various high-availability, shared-disk cluster examples.
-This publication is currently available on the World-Wide Web at
+This publication is currently available on the World Wide Web at

-Once you are on the web page, perform a search for the clustering information.
+When you are on the IBM Web page, perform a search for the clustering information.

-- · The Clustering and High Availability Guide for IBM Netfinity and PC Servers, Part Number SG24-4858, contains in-depth planning, installation, and configuration information about IBM clustering solutions.
-This publication, written by members of the IBM International Technical Support Organization (ITSO), is approximately 300 pages. - The IBM Cluster Systems Management User's Guide, Part Number 05L2010, provides the startup instructions for the IBM Cluster System Management (ICSM) services. - Vinca High Availability for NetWare and IBM ServeRAID II SCSI Adapter User's Guide. - The Microsoft Cluster Server User's Guide, provides instructions for setting up and using the Microsoft Cluster Server Software. - The IBM ServeRAID II Installation and User's Guide.
-Part Number 05L1471, provides instructions for the installation of the ServeRAID II adapter, as well as instructions on how to use and maintain RAID configurations. - Implementing PC ServeRAID SCSI and SSA RAID Disk Subsystems, Part Number SG24-2098-01, contains detailed information about the IBM ServeRAID II Ultra SCSI Adapter.
+- The IBM Cluster Systems Management User's Guide, provides the startup instructions for the IBM Cluster System Management (ICSM) services. - Vinca High Availability for NetWare and IBM ServeRAID II SCSI Adapter User's Guide. - The Microsoft Cluster Server User's Guide, provides instructions for setting up and using the Microsoft Cluster Server Software. - The IBM ServeRAID II Installation and User's Guide, provides instructions for the installation of the ServeRAID II adapter, as well as instructions on how to use and maintain RAID configurations. - Implementing PC ServeRAID SCSI and SSA RAID Disk Subsystems, contains detailed information about the IBM ServeRAID II Ultra SCSI Adapter.

-For more information about these publications, call 1-800-879-2755 in the United States and Puerto Rico, or call 1-800-426-4968 in Canada.
+For more information about these publications, call 1 800 879-2755 in the United States and Puerto Rico, or call 1 800 426-4968 in Canada.
 In all other countries, contact your IBM reseller or marketing representative.